 A Founder of the Sobornost, taking the form of a middle aged woman.
 She assists Jean le Flambeur in escaping from the Dilemma Prison, so that he can steal a Schrodinger’s Box for her.
 When Jean le Flambeur and Mieli flee with the Box, she uses the Hunter to find them.

-Under the employ of Josephine Pelligrini.
-She owns the ship Perhonen, and accompanies Jean le Flambeur, acting as Pelligrini’s tool to control Flambeur.
+Hails from Oort, she works under the employ of Josephine Pelligrini and possesses a very powerful Sobornost body.
+She owns the ship Perhonen, and accompanies Jean le Flambeur.